microsoft/nni/docs/en_US/NAS/Overview.md

 [4]: https://arxiv.org/abs/1806.10282
 [5]: https://arxiv.org/abs/1703.01041

-## **Reference and Feedback**
 * To [report a bug](https://github.com/microsoft/nni/issues/new?template=bug-report.md) for this feature in GitHub;
-* To [file a feature or improvement request](https://github.com/microsoft/nni/issues/new?template=enhancement.md) for this feature in GitHub;
+* To [file a feature or improvement request](https://github.com/microsoft/nni/issues/new?template=enhancement.md) for this feature in GitHub.
-* To know more about [Feature Engineering with NNI](https://github.com/microsoft/nni/blob/master/docs/en_US/FeatureEngineering/Overview.md);
-* To know more about [Model Compression with NNI](https://github.com/microsoft/nni/blob/master/docs/en_US/Compressor/Overview.md);
-* To know more about [Hyperparameter Tuning with NNI](https://github.com/microsoft/nni/blob/master/docs/en_US/Tuner/BuiltinTuner.md);